2qx/awesome-bitcoin-cash/README.md

 These ships are apparently in long term storage

+- 💚 [lazyfox](https://lazyfox.io) - a Bitcoin Cash powered question and answer / tasking platform, 🚧 under revision.
 - [stack exchange](https://read.cash/@nyusternie/stackexchange-provides-shelter-for-homeless-bch-developers-87223764) - an unsuccessful initiative to create a Bitcoin Cash stack exchange.
-- [SLPDEX](https://slpdex.cash/) [[src]](https://github.com/slpdex/slpdex) - Decentralized token exchange, errors on slp/list
-- [lazyfox](https://lazyfox.io) - a Bitcoin Cash powered question and answer / tasking platform, 🚧 under revision.

 ## See Also